johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 also see opportunities to add or improve responses to non-essential actions.

+If a line of input begins with an asterisk (\*), it will be treated as a comment and ignored by the game.
+This feature is useful during testing using transcripts.
+Comments will be included in the transcript, making it easy to search for them and review both the notes and the gameplay context in which they were added.

 If you don't have any volunteers for testing, you can ask for help in some forum, such as the one at https://intfiction.org/ .